Guiding Light

 Keep exploring!

-Tried adding some trace
+Tried adding some console.log

 calls to log the state to the debugger or updating the timer code to send a message in Morse code.